 - There is no documentation of the pet being an ESA.

-If you are moving with your pet, consider their needs as well as yours and everyone else around you.
-Though an ESA is typically allowed in the cabin of an aircraft, yours may be overwhelmed in that setting.
+If you are moving with your pet, consider their needs and yours and everyone else around you.
+Though an ESA is typically allowed in an aircraft cabin, yours may be overwhelmed in that setting.
 In that case, the dog may create a disturbance and even be dangerous to nearby people.
-If your ESA has no experience in planes, it may be best to find alternate means of travel.
+If your ESA has no experience in planes, it may be best to find alternate travel means.

 If you’re trying to find housing, your ESA can’t be discriminated against, no matter the size or breed.
 But it’s still helpful to find accommodation that suits your pet best.
 For example, if your ESA is a large high-energy dog, seeking out a small apartment likely won’t be the best for their well-being.